pmean/build-website/text/00/protocol.md

 that I had not anticipated.
 I want to make some protocol changes and analyze my data differently.
 Can I do this?*

-Changes in a research protocol are always troublesome, but don\'t overreact.
-There\'s a cute quote by Stephen Senn in *Statistical Issues in Drug Development* (1997).
+Changes in a research protocol are always troublesome, but don't overreact.
+There's a cute quote by Stephen Senn in *Statistical Issues in Drug Development* (1997).

 > *Medical statistician: one who will not accept that Columbus
 > discovered America \... because he said he was looking for India in
 > the trial plan.*

-So you don\'t want to be too obsessive about protocol deviations.
+So you don't want to be too obsessive about protocol deviations.
 On the other hand, look at all the controversy in the Florida vote recount for the year 2000 presidential election.
 One of the biggest issues was the lack of a single standard for vote counting that everyone agreed on